Which of the following is NOT one of the requirements for life?

 Prepare for the Natural Science 2 (NAS 2) Exam with detailed quizzes, flashcards, and multiple-choice questions.
 Each question includes hints and explanations to enhance understanding and readiness.

-Homeostasis refers to the ability of an organism to maintain a stable internal environment, which is essential for functions such as temperature regulation and pH balance.
-Reproduction is vital for the continuation of a species, allowing for the transfer of genetic material to the next generation.
-Metabolism encompasses all biochemical processes that occur within an organism to maintain life, including energy production and nutrient processing.
+Homeostasis refers to the ability of an organism to maintain internal stability despite external changes, which is crucial for survival.
+Reproduction is necessary for the continuation of a species, allowing for genetic material to be passed on to the next generation.
+Metabolism encompasses all biochemical processes that occur within an organism to convert food into energy, which is vital for growth and maintenance.

 Subscribe